simalexan/s3-lambda-svg-to-pdf-s3/README.md

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default its 60 seconds.

+- `InputBucketName`, an optional parameter, represents the name of the Input CSV Bucket.
+By default its "s3-lambda-csv-input-s3-bucket".

+- `OutputBucketName`, an optional parameter, represents the name of the Output CSV Bucket.
+By default its "s3-lambda-csv-output-s3-bucket".

 ## Latest Release - 1.1.0

-- Added InputBucketName and OutputBucketName as parameters
+- Added Input and Output bucket names as Cloudformation Parameters

 ## Roadmap - Upcoming changes